-Nathan is 23 and comes to us from Flushing, MI.
+Nathan is 24 and comes to us from Flushing, MI.
 An Armenian, Nathan is fluent in both Armenian and Turkish as well as English.
 He is the fifth of six children and was homeschooled before entering the University of Michigan.
 He graduated in 2011 with a B.S. in Molecular Biology and a B.S. in Laboratory Science.
 He applied to medical school but felt a call to enter the seminary.
 He joined the Oblates in September 2012 and is now in his second year of postulancy.

 His favorite quote:

 “The world offers you comfort; you were not made for comfort, but for greatness.” — Pope Benedict XVI

-Chris is from Rosamond, CA and is 29 years old — the youngest of twelve children.
+Chris is from Rosamond, CA and is 30 years old — the youngest of twelve children.
 An Eagle Scout, Chris was homeschooled and eventually earned his associates degree in Administration of Justice from Antelope Valley College.
 His six years of service in the Army National Guard saw him living in such diverse places as Germany, Kosovo, and several locations throughout the United States.
 He worked for the next three years as he discerned a call to the priesthood and religious life.
-He entered Our Lady of Grace Seminary in the fall of 2012.
+He is now in his second year of formation.

 His favorite quote: